 A Note on Multiple Burials

 Roughly only 15% of reported avalanches in North America and Europe are instances where multiple people are buried in a single avalanche occurrence.
-For those curious, of that 15%; 10% of the time, there are two people buried, and the other 5% of the time there are three or more victims.
+For those curious, that breaks down to 10% of the time, two people are buried, and the other 5%, there are three or more victims.

 To be in a situation where you need to use a flagging/marking function on a beacon, you likely need several rescuers.
 If you have multiple people buried and three or four rescuers, all of those rescuers' effort should likely go into finding one person quickly to give that person the best chance of survival.

 Once you get to your formerly buried partner's airway, you could choose to flag them to save the effort and time of turning their beacon off.
 However, turning it off is the most foolproof way to deal with the situation and will take away any doubt or future confusion later, depending on your rescue skills.
 For ski guides, ski patrollers, or other avalanches professionals, a dependable rescue flagging/marking functionality and a beacon's ability to handle multiple close proximity burials is essential for training and examinations.

 For your beacon to be able to tell other buried beacons apart, it uses a blend of signal strength and cadence (each model has its own magic blend of these two).
 When two buried beacons are close together, the difference in strength becomes minimal, and your beacon can only rely on cadence (or the pulsing "beep" off each beacon).
 If there are three or more beacons buried even slightly near each other, they will have too much signal overlap, and your beacon will have a very difficult time differentiating a specific beacon's cadence from another and potentially won't be able to accurately mark/flag/suppress a specific beacon.